frankffernandes/nodejs-gra/README.md

 # NodeJs Golden Raspberry Awards - Using Database

-A implementation of example backend application for the Golden Raspberry Awards powered by Fastify running on node.js.
+A implementation of example backend application for the Golden Raspberry Awards powered by Fastify running on Node.js.

 ## Features

- - TypeORM Database connection (Memory)
+ - Memory database connection through TypeORM
  - ORM
  - HTTP REST API

 ## Usage

-To run this application, you'll need [Node.js](https://nodejs.org/en/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.
+To run this application, you'll need [Node.js](https://nodejs.org/en/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.<br />
+The database is populated during the application's initialization.

 Then from your command line: